 Award-winning "Wind of Change": New SOV showcases range of SCHOTTEL propulsion solutions

 The newly built "Wind of Change" service operation vessel (SOV) is equipped with a broad range of SCHOTTEL propulsion systems.
 Ordered by French shipping company Louis Dreyfus Armateurs and built at the Turkish Cemre shipyard, it is propelled by two rudderpropellers, one retractable rudderpropeller and two transverse thrusters.
-The vessel, a recent recipient of the Offshore Renewables Award, entered operation shortly.
+The vessel, a recent recipient of the Offshore Renewables Award, will enter full operations in June.

 The propulsion system of the Salt Ship Design vessel is powered by four diesel generators, each with 1,600 kW, driving the electric motors of the SCHOTTEL propulsion package.
 Two SCHOTTEL Rudderpropellers type SRP 430 FP with an input power of 1,660 kW each and a propeller diameter of 2.40 m are installed at the stern.
 At the bow, two SCHOTTEL Transverse Thrusters type STT 6 FP (1,400 kW each) and one SCHOTTEL Retractable Rudderpropeller type SRP 260 R FP (800 kW) provide optimal manoeuvrability and full dynamic positioning to DP 2 standards.